-- 20 sensitive to changes opening the views to the roadway.
-A fence/visual barrier is expected to be 21 preferable. - 22 Resulting Visual Impact: Overall, the visual quality impact on this view may be marginally negative. ٠
+- Viewer Response: Viewers from the park are expected to be sensitive to changes opening the views to the roadway.
+A fence/visual barrier is expected to be preferable. - Resulting Visual Impact: Overall, the visual quality impact on this view may be marginally negative.

-23 Bellefontaine Conservation Area
+Bellefontaine Conservation Area

-24 Orientation: The Bellefontaine Conservation Area is in the southeastern corner of the I-270/MO 367 25 interchange.
+Orientation: The Bellefontaine Conservation Area is in the southeastern corner of the I-270/MO 367 interchange.

-26 Existing Visual ٠

-- 27 Quality/Character: The area is 28 predominantly grassland and 29 small ponds.
-There are parking 30 lots and a limited amount of 31 walking trails.
-Access to 32 unimproved areas is difficult 33 because of the scrubby nature of 34 the vegetation.
-I-270 and 35 MO 367 are clearly visible in the existing landscape.
-Figure 4-21 36 37 shows the nearest cloverleaf

-- 38 ramp to the most remote area of

-- 39 usage.
-The elevated portion of

-- 40 the ramp is clearly visible.
+Existing Visual Quality/Character: The area is predominantly grassland and small ponds.
+There are parking lots and a limited amount of walking trails.
+Access to unimproved areas is difficult because of the scrubby nature of the vegetation.
+I-270 and MO 367 are clearly visible in the existing landscape.
+Figure 4-21 shows the nearest cloverleaf ramp to the most remote area of usage.
+The elevated portion of the ramp is clearly visible.

-- 41 Proposed Project Features: The

-- 42 MO 367 interchange will be

-- 43 reconstructed.
-The existing

-- 44 cloverleaf interchange will be altered.
-In the quadrant adjacent to the Bellefontaine Conservation Area, the

-- 45 loop ramp will be replaced by a fly-over ramp.
-The fly-over ramp will have to be tall enough to cross over

-- both MO 367 and I-270.
-This will make it more visible.
-The nearest ramp to the Bellefontaine Conservation 46

-- 47 Area, the ramp from northbound MO 367 to EB I-270, will remain unchanged.